AlphaWallet/alpha-wallet-android/README.md

 ```
 6. Build the project in AndroidStudio or Run `./gradlew build` to install tools and dependencies.
 See [BUILD.md](BUILD.md) for more details.

 You can also build it from the commandline just like other Android apps.
-Note that JDK 8 and 11 are the versions supported by Android.
+Note that JDK 17 is the version now supported by Android.
+We build with the JetBrains JDK.

 Find more information in our available [documentation](https://github.com/AlphaWallet/alpha-wallet-android/blob/master/docs/overview.md).